-Placing high value on the importance of creative individuality, Apparel Design professors assign a broad range of studio projects aimed at helping students to develop distinctive voices as creative professionals.
+Placing high value on the importance of creative individuality, Apparel Design professors assign a broad range of studio projects intended to help students develop distinctive voices as creative professionals.
+Industry professionals provide sophomore, junior and senior students with valuable critique throughout the semester.
 Visits to New York’s fashion district, along with required internships and competition opportunities, allow for important exposure to the industry.

-Apparel Design majors work in well-equipped studios on a single floor of the same building.
+Apparel Design majors work in well-equipped studios in a state-of-the-art, newly renovated building.
 The open studio environment, coupled with ongoing feedback from faculty mentors and a ready exchange of ideas with peers, fosters a collaborative and supportive environment for honing personal expression through the creation of one-of-a-kind works of wearable art.

 Elise Petelier BFA 2013